 Age Is Just a Number, Unless You're Sea Ice

 Like fine wine, sea ice gets better with age.
 Some of the oldest sea ice in the Arctic is over four years old, making it thicker and more resilient to atmospheric and oceanic changes than younger ice.
 Thinner, younger ice is more vulnerable to melting in the summer, which contributes to smaller minimum ice extents.

 Unfortunately, older ice makes up only a small fraction of the current Arctic ice pack.
 In March 1985, sea ice at least four years old made up about 30 percent of the ice pack in the Arctic Ocean.
 In March 2019, ice that old made up only a little more than 1 percent of the pack.
 Today, more than three-quarters of the winter ice pack consists of thin ice that is just a few months old, whereas in the past it was just over half.

 Scientists at the National Snow and Ice Data Center (NSIDC) have been collecting data and images that give a measure of sea ice extent using a data record that begins in 1978.

-Sea ice is observed and measured using passive microwave satellite sensors.
-To these sensors, ponds of metl-water that appears on the ice surface in summer appears to be open water rather than water on top of sea ice.
+Sea ice is observed and calculat4ed using passive microwave satellite sensors.
+To these sensors, ponds of melt-water that emerge on the ice surface in summer appear to be open water rather than water on top of sea ice.
 While reliable for measuring area most of the year, the sensor is prone to underestimating the actual ice concentration and area when the surface is melting.
 Ice extent is not as prone to this seasonal inaccuracy.
 For this and other reasons, NSIDC scientists rely primarily on extent analyzing trends in sea ice cover.